Sulaiman-sa/DevNetwork/README.md

 this app is deployed using heroku at https://thawing-sierra-23068.herokuapp.com

-if you want to run it locally, clone the project then:
+if you want to run it locally, first clone the project then:

 ```
 Go to config folder and create default.json